The Triplets

 By 2004, The Triplets series consisted of 104 episodes, while The Bored Witch reached 52.
-They have been translated to 35 different languages and have been shown in 158 countries or territories.
+They have been translated from Catalan to 35 different languages and have been shown in 158 countries or territories.
 A spin-off series was also made, titled The Baby Triplets.

-In October 2020, it was announced that the series will receive a reboot that will focus 20 years after the first one ended.
+In October 2020, it was announced that the series would receive a reboot.
+The reboot will be released in 2027.

 Plot

 The plots of the triplet sisters follow a definite pattern.
 Sometimes they play some prank or manage to annoy the Bored Witch, and, to punish them, she sends them into a classic tale, legend, or children's or adult's (such as Frankenstein or The Phantom of the Opera) literary work.
 The main structure of the classic remains, but some twists (often hilarious anachronisms such as showing The forty thieves getting distracted from robbing a house by a camel race on TV or Dr. Frankenstein as a veterinarian) are introduced to favor each plot and define the sisters' personalities.